Chart Color Schemes

 The level of residential development activity in Werrington Downs is very low in comparison to the average area assessed nationally by AreaSearch

 Compared to Greater Sydney, Werrington Downs records markedly lower building activity.
 This limited new supply generally supports stronger demand and values for established properties.
-Nationally, this is also lower, reflecting market maturity and possible development constraints.
+This is also lower than the national average, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development